isomerpages/govtech-corp/media/technews/_posts/2020-06-22-post-Navigating a post circuit breaker Singapore with data driven tech.md

 some pressure popular retail outlets face in crowd management.</p>
 <p>“We collaborated with operators to bring together their crowd-level information
-of malls, supermarkets, markets, and post offices and made it available to the public through&nbsp;<a href="https://www.gov.sg/article/ending-circuit-breaker-phased-approach-to-resuming-activities-safely" rel="noopener noreferrer nofollow" target="_blank">www.SpaceOut.gov.sg</a>.
+of malls, supermarkets, markets, and post offices and made it available to the public through Space Out.
 This was designed to be an easy-to-use, map-based website that people can access on any digital device.” said Ms Jazreel Siew, a Systems Analyst at the Digital Planning Lab of the Urban Redevelopment Authority (URA) of Singapore.</p>
 <p>The website shows both near-real time crowd level information for malls
 that are able to provide it, as well as analytics on recent trends of crowd levels.
 People can also easily search for less crowded options nearby.</p>